A statistical framework for efficient out of distribution detection in deep neural networks: Hypothesis testing in neural networks

-The typical CNN ($F$) is composed of $L$ layers, each layer, $l$, contains $a_l$ channels.
+The typical CNN ($F$) is composed of $L$ layers.
+Each layer, $l$, contains $a_l$ channels.
 The feature map of the $j$'th channel in $l$'th layer is denoted by $F_{j,l}: X \rightarrow \mathbb{R}^{h_l \times w_l}$, where $X$ is the input image, $h_l$ and $w_l$ refer to the spatial dimensions of the feature maps at the $l$'th layer.
 We begin by testing at the channel level.
+Each channel is summarized to a scalar value using a spatial reduction function, $T^S$,